CONSTRUCTED

 Lake Borumba produces Golden

-Perch, Silver Perch initially bred from an on-site hatchery
+Perch, Silver Perch initially bred from an on-site

-(now closed) and later with Australian
+hatchery (now closed) and later with Australian

 Bass and the endangered Mary River Cod.
-However the real drawcard
+However the

-a self sustaining population throughout the lake.
+fish has established a self sustaining population throughout

 Borumba is a fishers paradise....
 Calm waters, misty mornings

-with deer & dingoes both seen & heard, structure to cast
+with deer & dingoes both seen & heard, structure

-edge of the water in places.
+growing to the edge of the water in places.

 Fly Fishing

 It is a perfect place for fly anglers to test their skills.
-Saratoga

-and bass will readily take a sub-surface fly cast around the many
+and bass will readily take a sub-surface fly cast around

-the explosive fun of a surface strike.
 So take a variety of flies.

-Lures While not renown as a big bass lake, Borumba produces some
+Lures While not renown as a big bass lake, Borumba produces

-here tend to be quite aggressive will readily attack a well presented
+& enthusiasm.
+Fish here tend to be quite aggressive

-lake margin.
 Similarly, spinnerbaits and jig spinners.

-Soft plastics do work around the edges & can even do well
+Soft plastics do work around the edges & can even

 Bass or Saratoga.